Why Muslims Celebrate This Festival?

 The father took the knife and pressed it in the backside of the neck to sacrifice him.
 But, it wasn’t the activity Almighty Allah wanted.
 The knife was reluctant to harm the body of Prophet Ismail (A.S.) as Allah refused its power for his body.
 But, the father continued to perform his duty.
 In the end, the sacrifice took place.
 The neck was disconnected and the blood flew away.

 When he realized this activity, he removed the blindfold and saw his son standing near him and smiling.
-And it was the lamb who was sacrificed and was sent by Allah Almighty by Angel Jibrail from heaven.
+It was the lamb who was sacrificed which was kept by Allah Almighty.
+And that lamb came from heaven by Angel Jibrail.
 This activity became the Sunnah of Muslims till the day of judgment.

 Allah (S.W.T.) says that never does the meat or blood of that animal reach to him.
 But, what actually reaches is the taqwa (the heart and abstinence) of a person.
 Sacrificing an animal is one of the important worships by a believer to his Almighty.
 And that’s why Eid-Al-Adha is celebrated as a major festival among Muslims.